sumnimab19/Third-Party-APIs-Work-Day-Scheduler/README.md

 ## Description

 The [Moment.js](https://momentjs.com/) library is used to work with date and time.
-Auto refresh feature has been added to the page will refresh every 5 minutes.
+Auto refresh feature has been added to the page to make it refresh every 5 minutes.
 That way, color on each timeblock for past-grey /present-red /future-green changes automatically after 5 minutes without requiring the user to refresh the page.
 Another worth mentioning feature is - The content of the each timeblock will be deleted every new day.
 So that, user will have new blank Day scheduler everyday.

 ## Use Cases